endrebodi/endreBodi/README.md

 * Deployment and Hosting

 ### Tools and Technologies
-MERN Stack (MongoDB, Express, React, Node.js)
+* MERN Stack (MongoDB, Express, React, Node.js)
-React Native
+* React Native
-Python
+* Python
-Realm
+* Realm
-SQLite
+* SQLite
-MongoDB
+* MongoDB
-IndexedDB
+* IndexedDB
-Linux
+* Linux
-Apache
+* Apache
-Nginx
+* Nginx

 ### What I'm Working On
-Currently, I'm working on a web app using the MERN stack for a client in the healthcare industry.
-I'm also contributing to several open-source projects on GitHub to expand my skills and give back to the community.
+Ortak - an Android app built with React native that enables users to create, send and receive electronic invoices in Serbia.
+Check it out at https://ortak.rs

 ### Fun Facts
 I'm an avid Linux user and my go-to distribution is Arch Linux.